qxp1011/PFQ-pcap/README.md

 that allows efficient packet capturing, in-kernel functional processing and packet steering across sockets.

-This version of pcap library is extended to natively support PFQ, thus allowing legacy applications to exploit the capture acceleration of PFQ and at the same time, to take advantage of PFQ/lang computations to filter and dispatch packets across pcap sockets.
+This version of pcap library is intended to support the PFQ framework, thus allowing legacy applications to exploit the capture acceleration of PFQ and at the same time, to take advantage of PFQ/lang computations to filter and dispatch packets across pcap sockets.